-Eastern equine encephalitis (EEE) is a rare but serious disease caused by a virus and spread by infected mosquitoes.
-The disease most commonly affects people and horses, but illness has been reported in other animals including alpacas, llamas, donkeys, pheasants and emus.
+Eastern equine encephalitis (EEE) is a rare but serious disease caused by a virus that spreads through the bite of an infected mosquito.
+Only a few human cases are reported in the United States each year.
+The disease also commonly affects horses, but it has been reported in other animals like alpacas, donkeys, pheasants, and emus.

 In rare cases, infection of the brain and spinal cord occurs, causing sudden high fever (103° to 106°F), stiff neck, and a headache that keeps getting worse.
 Inflammation and swelling of the brain, called encephalitis, can occur.
 The disease can sometimes worsen quickly.
 About one-third of people who develop encephalitis from an infection with the EEE virus will die.
 Among those who survive, many are left with mild to severe disabilities.

 People over age 50 or younger than age 15 are at greatest risk for developing severe disease.